Do not travel to Italy due to COVID-19. Exercise increased caution due to terrorism.

 Visit the Embassy's COVID-19 page for more information on COVID-19 and related restrictions and conditions in Italy.

-Country Summary: Italy has a longstanding risk presented by terrorist groups, who continue plotting possible attacks in Italy.
+Country Summary: Terrorist groups continue plotting possible attacks in Italy.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

 Read the country information page.